tzhg/my-budget/README.md

 ### Recording savings

-*Savings*, or *investment*, refers to non-cash assets, e.g. real estate, savings accounts, pensions, shares, bonds, foreign cash.
+*Savings*, or *investment*, refers to non-cash assets and debt.
+Financial assets include savings accounts, pensions, shares, bonds, foreign cash, and given loans.
-There is no clear divide between real assets and consumable goods (which are recorded as an expense).
-Expensive goods which retain their value can be considered real assets.
+Real assets can potentially include any durable good, and it may be difficult to decide if a good is an asset or an expense.
+As a general rule, I classify all goods as expenses (except for very expensive ones like property and vehicles).
+If a good is sold or refunded, I retroactively split it into an asset and an expense in such a way that the asset value is the maximum of the sale value and the original purchase value, and the expense value is the remainder.

 * `savings-input.csv` records the buying and selling of savings, and has columns **date**, **type**, **name**, **quantity**, and **value**.